EDIflyer/linux-notes/docs/server-setup/docker_setup.md

 !!! info "Force SSL access to admin interface"
     Change NPM stack to comment out port 81 so that access to admin interface is only via SSL.

+Remember to change the Default Site in NPM settings

 ### Dozzle (log viewer) setup
 Nice logviewer application that lets you monitor all the container logs - https://dozzle.dev/